Fictionarry/InsTaG/README.md

 - `--N_views`: For training only.
 The number of frames used in training, 25 frames per second. `-1` denotes using all the training clip.

 - `--long`: For training only.
 Specify it if data is sufficient, i.e., using minutes or longer video for training.
-Geometry regularization is bidden under such mode with `--N_views -1`, so you can skip the generating of geometry priors.
+Geometry regularization is forbidden under such mode with `--N_views -1`, so you can skip the generating of geometry priors.

 - `--all_for_train`: For training only.
 Merge training and test clip together to train the model.
 Note that after specifying this, the reported metrics will become invalid.